resbaz/nectar-cloud-lessons/Resources/Play.md

 > I'm so hung over.

 > What a night.
 Just waking down the road when I saw this huge party.
 So I decided to join in.
 I can’t remember much more.
+There is too much blood in my alcohol system!

-PWD, where am I?
+> PWD, where am I?

 **PWD**